zoxpx/pxdocs/content/install-with-other/rancher/rancher-2.x/_index.md

 Follow the instructions for installing [Rancher 2.x](https://rancher.com/docs/rancher/v2.x/en/installation/).

-## Step 2: Prerequisites - Choosing the right worker node flavor for your Rancher 2.x Kubernetes cluster for Portworx
+* You must have a Kubernetes cluster imported into Rancher
+* Your cluster must meet the [requirements](/start-here-installation/) for installing a Portworx cluster

 Portworx is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases or other stateful apps in your Rancher 2.x Kubernetes cluster.
 To make sure that your cluster is set up with the compute resources that are required for Portworx, review the FAQs in this step.

 Portworx pre-requisites [here](/start-here-installation/#installation-prerequisites)

 **NOTE:** </br>

 {{<info>}}

 * Currently `RancherOS` distro is not supported for Portworx.

 * Portworx requires that Rancher hosts have at least one non-root disk or partition to contribute.{{</info>}}

 **How can I make sure that my data is stored highly available?** </br>
 You need at least 3 worker nodes in your Portworx cluster so that Portworx can replicate your data across nodes.
 By replicating your data across worker nodes, Portworx can ensure that your stateful app can be rescheduled to a different worker node in case of a failure without losing data.

 ## Step 3: Creating or preparing your cluster for Portworx